EmmaBurkett/CSE212-final-project/0-welcome.md

 * [Set](2-set.md)
 * [Tree](3-tree.md)

-    For each data structure I will include a description, a few python operations, a coding example, and a challange.
+    For each data structure, I will include a description, a few python operations, a coding example, and a challenge.
 See my [outline](outline.md) for specifics.

-Sincerly,
+Sincerely,

 Emma Burkett

 bur20089@byui.edu